fliseno1k/single-modal/README.md

 ### `publicAPI`

-It contains default methods to manage the state from inside or outside of the manager (`SingleModal`) context.
+Contains default methods to manage the state from inside or outside of the manager (`SingleModal`) context.

 ```ts
 import { publicAPI } from "single-modal";